-Helpful Volvo AC-related questions and answers found here, drawn primarily from threads from my Volvo Forum.
+Helpful Volvo air conditioning related questions and answers found here, drawn primarily from threads from the Volvo Forum.

 - AC Takes Sweet Time to get Cold in Volvo XC90

 - XC90 Recharging Air Conditioning Tips

 - AC System Moisture Prevents Cool Air, 2001+ Volvos

 - AC clutch shim procedure for S60

 - Volvo S40 Air Conditioning

 - Volvo 850, S70, V70, XC70 1992-2000: Compressor Clutch wasn’t kicking in because of Thermal Sensor